cncf/techdocs/assessments/0008-backstage.md

 ### Comments

+This assessment evaluates the website and technical documentation for the Backstage open source software (OSS) project owned by the Cloud Native Computing Foundation (CNCF).

+#### Scope of Assessment

+The assessed documentation includes the entire contents of the website at https://backstage.io (which also contains the technical docs at https://backstage.io/docs), as well as documentation for contributors and users on the Backstage GitHub repository at https://github.com/backstage/backstage.
+The assessment does not include Spotify's Backstage website at https://backstage.spotify.com/.

+The Backstage website and documentation are written in Markdown and are compiled using the Docusaurus static site generator.
+The site's code is stored on the Backstage GitHub repo.

+#### Introduction

 Backstage is a platform for organizing and managing software projects.
 This complicates the documentation, because it can be difficult to distinguish among several levels of involvement with Backstage:

 1. Use of Backstage as an organizational contributor (coder, DevOp, tech writer) to catalog, create, or document software.